 \subsubsection{Injecting mock dwarf galaxies in \Euclid calibrated single exposures}

 We develop the \texttt{Python} code \texttt{LSBSim} to inject dwarfs and their nuclei in real EWS images.
 For a given \Euclid VIS calibrated single exposure, \texttt{LSBSim} receives a list of galactic parameters (right ascension, declination, total magnitude, position angle, effective radius, ellipticity, and Sérsic index).
 It has also as input a list of nuclear star cluster parameters (right ascension, declination, total magnitude, ellipticity, core radius, and tidal radius).
 Then, \texttt{LSBSim} scans the 144 quadrants to inject these nearby objects.
-The program uses stamps where galaxies are generated by the \texttt{GalSim} Python package \citep{2014ascl.soft02009R} and then injected at the specified world coordinate system (WCS) location on the different quadrants.
+The program uses stamps where galaxies are generated by the \texttt{GalSim} Python package \citep{2014ascl.soft02009R} and then injected at the specified world coordinate system location on the different quadrants.
 We convolve the injected objects with the \Euclid VIS PSF (calculated from ERO data in \citealt{Urbano24,Saifollahi25}, see also \citealt{EROData}) and add Poisson noise to these stamps before the injection.
 The native \texttt{GalSim} package contains a Sérsic function used for generating dwarf galaxies.
-For the nuclei, we develop a function to allow \texttt{GalSim} to handle the King model.
+For the nuclei, we developed a function to allow \texttt{GalSim} to handle the King model.

 This procedure allows us to update the single exposure data cubes with the injected objects, more specifically the science image and the Poisson-noise root mean square map, quadrant by quadrant, with the injected Local Universe objects.
-We need to update the background files corresponding to those single exposures as well.
-To do this, we run \texttt{NoiseChisel} on each quadrant containing the injected Local Universe objects, using exactly the same configuration parameters as in the VIS pipeline.
-This results in a complete set of MER pipeline input for each exposure.
+We needed to update the background files corresponding to those single exposures as well.
+To do this, we ran \texttt{NoiseChisel} on each quadrant containing the injected Local Universe objects using exactly the same configuration parameters as in the VIS pipeline.
+This resulted in a complete set of MER pipeline input for each exposure.

-After the MER pipeline run, we extract the MER mosaics before and after background subtraction, and the final MER catalogues.
+After the MER pipeline run, we extracted the MER mosaics before and after background subtraction and the final MER catalogues.
 Those products are analysed in the following sections.